Wilderdbb/Dolly/README.md

 information extraction, open QA and summarization. `dolly-v2-12b` is not a state-of-the-art model, but does exhibit surprisingly high quality instruction following behavior not characteristic of the foundation model on which it is based.

+Dolly v2 is also available in these smaller models sizes:

+* [dolly-v2-7b](https://huggingface.co/databricks/dolly-v2-7b), a 6.9 billion parameter based on `pythia-6.9b`
+* [dolly-v2-3b](https://huggingface.co/databricks/dolly-v2-7b), a 2.8 billion parameter based on `pythia-2.8b`

+Please refer to the [dolly GitHub repo](https://github.com/databrickslabs/dolly#getting-started-with-response-generation) for tips on running inference for various GPU configurations.

 **Owner**: Databricks, Inc.

 ## Model Overview